 - Older accounts that are still active, or ended within the last six years: You can start a reclaim.
 The six-year rule applies to active accounts, so an account taken out eight years ago but closed four years ago was still active within the key six-year period.

 - If your policy ended over six years ago: The statute of limitations means banks don't need to keep records that are over six years old.
-However, there is no official cut-off time, so if you've still got the paperwork, while your chances of success are lower with older accounts, it's not impossible.
+But there's no official cut-off time, so if you've still got the paperwork, while your chances of success are lower with older accounts, it's certainly not impossible.

 There's no difference if you signed up online or in a branch